-How to make quick and easy stuffed mushrooms with cheese, garlic, and sweet onion.
+We love these quick and easy stuffed mushrooms with cheese, garlic, and sweet onion.
 It’s hard to eat just one of these cheesy, garlicky mushroom caps!
-Jump to the Easy Cheese Stuffed Mushrooms Recipe or read on to see our tips for making them.

-You can stuff just about anything into mushrooms caps, but this indulgent combination of melty cheese, garlic, sweet onion, and herbs is my favorite.
+We are sharing how we make stuffed mushrooms.
+You can stuff just about anything into mushroom caps, but this indulgent combination of melty cheese, garlic, sweet onion, and herbs is my favorite.

 If you love mushrooms as much as we do, take a look at our no-fail method for cooking mushrooms.
-Enjoy them as a side, add to pastas, toast, eggs and more.
+Enjoy them as a side, add to pasta, toast, eggs, and more.

-When we were testing these little guys, Adam and I downed the whole pan in one sitting.
+When we were testing these vegetarian stuffed mushrooms, Adam and I downed the whole pan in one sitting.
 Thanks to lots of garlic and fresh herbs, they are loaded with flavor.

 When it comes to stuffed mushrooms, there are a few things to keep in mind:

 - Use white button or cremini (brown) mushrooms.
-These varieties are a perfect size, and the cavity is perfect for adding the stuffed mushroom filling.
+These varieties are a perfect size, and the cavity is ideal for adding the stuffed mushroom filling.